-The petroleum production tax (PPT) is levied on the total oil produced minus oil used in operations, and is set at 20 per cent (with a possible reduction to 10 per cent) and the petroleum transaction tax (PTT) is levied on the taxable income at a 70 per cent rate, but can be taken as deductible cost against the PIT.
+The petroleum production tax (PPT) is levied on the total oil produced minus oil used in operations and is set at 20 per cent (with a possible reduction to 10 per cent) and the petroleum transaction tax (PTT) is levied on the taxable income at a 70 per cent rate but can be taken as deductible cost against the PIT.
 Both taxes are not applicable to the PSA's agreements.

-Other taxes:

-a surface charge: US\$300 per km2, per year, per concession/development area;

-- b contribution for the training of Angolan staff (training levy) of oil companies fully owned by the state or Angolan citizens are exempt from training levy; - c US\$100,000 to oil companies that only have a research licence; - d US\$300,000 to oil companies that are carrying out research activities; - e US\$0.15 per oil barrel to oil companies that are in a production stage; - f US\$0.15 per oil barrel to oil companies that carry out oil refining activities; - g 0.5 per cent of the annual turnover to companies that carry out storage, transportation, distribution and commercialisation activities of crude oil; and - b 0.5 per cent of the values of contracts to companies that render services to oil companies on a regular basis.
+Other taxes: surface charge: US\$300 per km2, per year, per concession/development area; contribution for the training of Angolan staff (training levy) of oil companies fully owned by the state or Angolan citizens are exempt from training levy; US\$100,000 - to oil companies that only have a research licence; US\$300,000 - to oil companies that are carrying out research activities; US\$0.15 per oil barrel - to oil companies that are in a production stage; US\$0.15 per oil barrel - to oil companies that carry out oil refining activities; 0.5 per cent of the annual turnover - to companies that carry out storage, transportation, distribution and commercialisation activities of crude oil; and 0.5 per cent of the values of contracts - to companies that render services to oil companies on a regular basis.

-The State Budget Law for 2021 approved a reduction from 15 per cent to 6.5 per cent of the withholding tax rate applicable to services provided by non-resident entities to oil companies in Angola.
+The State Budget Law for 2021 (Law No. 42/20, of 31 December) approved a reduction from 15 per cent to 6.5 per cent of the withholding tax rate applicable to services provided by non-resident entities to oil companies in Angola.
+In the State Budget Law for 2022 (Law No. 32/21, of 30 December), this disposition is not foreseen.

 Regarding VAT, although the production and exploration of oil are exempt, the oil companies are subject to a captivation regime, where the input VAT mentioned in the supplier's invoice is withheld by the oil company and paid directly to the state.
-Also, the input VAT related to the following costs are not deductible for VAT purposes (but may be qualified as a deductible cost against the company's PIT):

-- a supply of water and energy;

-- b services relating to electronic communications and telecommunications;

-- c hotel and accommodation services;

-- d lease of equipment, except if it qualifies as a royalty payment;

-- e consultancy, legal, tax, financial, accounting and IT services;

-- f security services; and

-- σ lease of vehicles.
+Also, the input VAT related to the following costs are not deductible for VAT purposes (but may be qualified as a deductible cost against the company's PIT): supply of water and energy; services relating to electronic communications and telecommunications; hotel and accommodation services; lease of equipment, except if it qualifies as a royalty payment; consultancy, legal, tax, financial, accounting and IT services; security services; and lease of vehicles.